-Job Description & Duties Clean teeth and examine oral areas, head, and neck for signs of oral disease.
+Dental Hygienist Job Description Clean teeth and examine oral areas, head, and neck for signs of oral disease.
 May educate patients on oral hygiene, take and develop x rays, or apply fluoride or sealants.

 - Make impressions for study casts.

 - Remove excess cement from coronal surfaces of teeth.

 Dental Hygienists state the following job skills are important in their day-to-day work.